-An additional line of research on biotechnology worth examining is an assessment of biotechnology stakeholder reactions to efforts to promote responsible research and innovation, or RRI.43 RRI aims to promote an inclusive and reflective technology research and development process, with one aim being for "societal alignment".44 However, Kuzma and Roberts45 find significant reluctance to adopt RRI among biotechnologists.
+An additional line of research on biotechnology worth examining is an assessment of biotechnology stakeholder reactions to efforts to promote responsible research and innovation, or RRI.
+RRI aims to promote an inclusive and reflective technology research and development process, with one aim being for "societal alignment".
+However, Kuzma and Roberts find significant reluctance to adopt RRI among biotechnologists.
 Notably, academic biotechnologists expressed more reluctance than their industry counterparts, due to concerns about intellectual freedom and skepticism about non-expert outsiders imposing unwise restrictions.
-This finding resembles that of a recent survey of AGI research and development projects, in which academic projects were more likely to articulate intellectual values and industry projects were more likely to articulate values based on benefiting humanity.46
+This finding resembles that of a recent survey of AGI research and development projects, in which academic projects were more likely to articulate intellectual values and industry projects were more likely to articulate intellectual values and industry projects were more likely to articulate intellectual values and industry projects were more likely to articulate intellectual values and industry projects were more likely to articulate intellectual values and industry projects were more likely to articulate intellectual values and industry projects were more likely to articulate intellectual values and industry projects were more likely to articulate intellectual values and industry projects were more likely to articulate values based on benefiting humanity.

-While the RRI biotechnology study of Kuzma and Roberts47 is ongoing, they meanwhile call for a "more practical RRI" in which RRI researchers and advocates are actively engaged with technology projects instead of advocating RRI from the sidelines in research journals and other venues.
+While the RRI biotechnology study of Kuzma and Roberts is ongoing, they meanwhile call for a "more practical RRI" in which RRI researchers and advocates are actively engaged with technology projects instead of advocating RRI from the sidelines in research journals and other venues.
 This would appear to be wise advice for all fields of technology, including AI, and for all paradigms for improving technology development processes and outcomes, including but not limited to RRI.

-Grotto48 reviews the history of the governance of genetically modified organisms (GMOs) in agriculture and derives implications for the potential regulation of AI.
+Grotto reviews the history of the governance of genetically modified organisms (GMOs) in agriculture and derives implications for the potential regulation of AI.
 Grotto contrasts the treatment of GMOs in Europe, where strict regulations drastically curtailed the use of GMOs, to the US, where a business-friendly regulatory regime led to widespread cultivation of GMOs.
 Grotto notes that these divergent regulatory environments were not inevitabilities, but instead were linked to historical coincidences such as European concern about food safety derived from the outbreak of mad cow disease in the United Kingdom.
 Additionally, the initial regulatory decisions have had lasting effects over several decades in both jurisdictions.
 The same could potentially apply for regulations of AI.

 Finally, it is worth noting the difficulties inherent in controlling even the most pernicious forms of biotechnology.
-The use of biological weapons was outlawed by the Geneva Protocol of 1925, and over 180 states have signed the 1972 Biological and Toxin
+The use of biological weapons was outlawed by the Geneva Protocol of 1925, and over 180 states have signed the 1972 Biological and Toxin Weapons Convention that prohibits the acquisition and stockpiling of these weapons.